vitroid/GenIce/README.md

 INFO     Cages adjacent to dopant 0: {9, 2, 28, 7}
 ```

 It indicates that the nitrogen is surrounded by cages with ids 9, 2, 28, and 7.
 Types for these cages can also be found in the info.
-Then, we put the Bu- group (minus does not mean ions) in these cages adjacent dopant 0.
+Then, we put the Bu- group (minus does not mean ions) in these cages adjacent to dopant 0.

 ```shell
 genice2 HS1 -c 0=N -a 2=Br -H 9=Bu-:0 -H 2=Bu-:0 -H 28=Bu-:0 -H 7=Bu-:0 --nodep > HS1.gro
 ```

-Here the option `-H` specifies the group by `-H (cage id)=(group name):(root)`, and root is the nitrogen that is specified by `-c` (cation) option.
+Here the option `-H` specifies the group by `-H (cage id)=(group name):(root)`, and the root is the nitrogen that is specified by `-c` (cation) option.

 ### Placement of TBAB in the lattice module